 If your swatch has too many stitches or rows per inch than the gauge in your knitting pattern, you’re knitting too tightly and your garment will be too small.
 You’ll know you’re knitting too tightly if it’s difficult to get the point of your needle into each stitch, or if the wrong side of your stockinette stitch looks bumpy and puckered.

-The easiest way to fix tight knitting is to use a larger needle size or heavier weight yarn.
+The easiest way to fix having too many stitches per inch is to use a larger needle size or heavier weight yarn.
 In doing so, you’ll increase the size of your stitches so fewer will fit in an inch, thereby loosening your knitting tension.

 Changing the way you knit can be a good solution for tight knitting, too.
 Some ‘tight’ knitters find that moving to a more comfortable position and loosening up their grip on the yarn produces significantly better results.
 Try not to pull as hard on your yarn once you’ve wrapped it around your needle, and be gentle.